 Step 2.
 Payment: The student completes the Graduation Application and pays the appropriate fee at the Cashiers Office in A-Bldg.

 Step 3.
-Graduation Application: Submit the Graduation Application and paid receipt to the Enrollment Services Center (ESC) in A-building by the deadline specified above OR payment by mail – Alvin Community College, 3110 Mustang Rd., Alvin, TX 77511.
-If paying by check, make check payable to Alvin Community College.
-If paying by credit/debit card, include card number, expiration date, and security code number.
+Graduation Application: Submit the Graduation Application and paid receipt to the Enrollment Services Center (ESC) in A-building by the deadline specified in the current semester's schedule.

 Step 4.
 Diplomas: Following the end of term posting of grades, the Registrar's Office verifies that all requirements in progress have been completed and prepares the diplomas.
 Diplomas will be mailed to the graduate about four weeks following the posting of final grades for the term.
 December graduates' diplomas will be mailed about six weeks following the posting of final grades for the Fall term.

 Replacement Diplomas: A student may apply for a Replacement Diploma ($45.00) either in person at ESC-A100; by mail – Alvin Community College, 3110 Mustang Rd., Alvin, TX 77511.
-If paying by check, make check payable to Alvin Community College.
-If paying by credit/debit card, include card number, expiration date, and security code number.
+If paying by check or money order, make payable to Alvin Community College.

 Commencement- General Information